smifaye/smifaye.github.io/_notes/100 Public/Blogs/2022-02-01-accessibility-statement-citizens-advice.md

 # **Sharing our work**

 As part of the new legislation, public sector bodies are required to publish an accessibility statement that explains:
-- how accessible their website is
+-how accessible their website is
-- how to request information in a different format
-- which bits of the website don’t meet the accessibility regulations
-- how they plan to fix accessibility issues
+-how to request information in a different format -which bits of the website don’t meet the accessibility regulations -how they plan to fix accessibility issues

 You can [read our accessibility statement on the Citizens Advice website](https://www.citizensadvice.org.uk/resources-and-tools/about-this-site/accessibility/) .